aiidaplugins/aiida-lammps/docs/source/tutorials/first_raw.md

 The process builder can be used to assign and automatically validate the inputs that will be used for the calculation.

 For the raw calculation the most important piece is to pass the LAMMPS script that will be run.
-To be able to pass it to AiiDA one needs to store it as a `SinglefileData` node, which basically stores a file in the AiiDA provenance graph.
-When a `LammpsRawCalculation` is submitted this file will be copied **exactly** in the machine performing the calculation.
+To be able to pass it to AiiDA one needs to store it as a {class}`~aiida.orm.nodes.data.singlefile.SinglefileData` node, which basically stores a file in the AiiDA provenance graph.
+When a {class}`~aiida_lammps.calculations.raw.LammpsRawCalculation` is submitted this file will be copied **exactly** in the machine performing the calculation.
 ```python
 import io
 import textwrap